hiai-de/blog/README.md

 Everyone is welcome to contribute to this repository by creating a pull request.

+After you did create the pull request a temporary preview environment is automatically set up where you can take a look your changes.
+You can get the link to the environment on the pull request page (Details link of the `Deploy preview ready` check).

 ### Blog entries

 Adding a new blog post is quite easy.
 Just clone a folder in the [content directory](src/content), rename it and modify the header and content of `index.md`.
 Images can be placed in a subfolder called `images`.
 Just browse through the content directory to find several samples.